 The Committee monitors progress on the implementation of any action plans arising on significant findings to ensure these are completed satisfactorily and meets with the Head of Internal Audit in the absence of management.

-It is the responsibility of the Audit Committee to monitor the performance, objectivity and independence of EY, the External Auditor.
-In December 2018, the Committee met with EY to agree the audit plan for the year end, highlighting the key financial statement and audit risks, to ensure that the audit was appropriately focused.
+It is the responsibility of the Committee to monitor the performance, objectivity and independence of EY, the External Auditor.
+In December 2019, we met with EY to agree the audit plan for the year end, highlighting the key financial statement and audit risks, to ensure that the audit was appropriately focused.
 In addition, EY’s letter of engagement and independence was reviewed by the Committee in advance of the audit.

-In May 2019, in advance of the finalisation of the financial statements, the Audit Committee received a report from EY on their key audit findings, which included the key areas of risk and significant judgements referred to above, and discussed the issues with them in order for the Committee to form a judgement on the financial statements.
-In addition, the Committee considered the Letter of Representation that the External Auditor requires from the Board.
+In May 2020, in advance of the finalisation of the financial statements, we received a report from EY on their key audit findings, which included the key areas of risk and significant judgements referred to above, and discussed the issues with them in order for the Committee to form a judgement on the financial statements.
+In addition, we considered the Letter of Representation that the External Auditor requires from the Board.

 The Committee meets with the External Auditor privately at least once a year to discuss any matters they may wish to raise without management being present.

-The Group has a whistleblowing programme in all of its operations whereby employees can, in confidence, report on matters where they feel a malpractice has taken or is taking place, or if health and safety standards have been or are being compromised.
+In line with best practice, the Group has an independent and confidential reporting programme in all of its operations whereby employees can, in confidence, report on matters where they feel a malpractice has taken or is taking place, or if health and safety standards have been or are being compromised.
 Additional areas that are addressed by this procedure include criminal activities, improper or unethical behaviour and risks to the environment.

 The Nomination Committee